 A California girl transplanted to the wilds of suburban New Jersey, I’m a shoe-loving, book-obsessed writer and mama.
 I can also be found at BettyConfidential.com and my own blog, “My First Word Was Shoe.”
 My work has appeared on sites like SELF.com and The Huffington Post; other interests include running (badly), cooking (not so badly), and over-packing.
 Sometimes I get to do fun things like cover Fashion Week or “road test” beauty products, but most of the time I’m chained to my laptop or schlepping to pick-up in my PJs -- it’s good to have balance!

-I've been senior lifestyle editor at The Stir for almost two years after a short career freelance writing.
+I've been senior lifestyle editor at The Stir for three years after carving out a little freelance writing career.
 I did stints at People, PopEater, AOL Health, The Huffington Post, and MyDaily.
 Before that, I was at FoxNews.com (don't gasp), where I covered fun stuff like the Oscars and style trends, plus heavier fare like Katrina and Casey Anthony.
-Not long ago, I was in the odd position of getting married at City Hall, planning what my mom called a "proper wedding," and having a baby all in the same year.
-I have a thing for watermelon, mystery novels, France, and trips to the Met.
+I'm the mom of two, a toddler girl and an infant boy, so I'm ever so slightly busy ... and sleep-deprived!